TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

 Note that the python function returned a string `'text'`, but the rendered query uses `text` as a column name.
-That is due to the function's returned text being parsed as SQL code and integrated into the query's semantic representation.
+That is due to the function's returned text being parsed as SQL code by SQLGlot and integrated into the query's semantic representation.

 The rendered query will treat `text` as a string if we double-quote the single-quoted value in the function definition as `"'text'"`: